Main Stage

 How does voting work?

 Voting is pretty simple, you can give someone a A, B, C, or a comment.
-We don't have any grades below C because if you practice, you are automatically a winner.
+It is just like the grades you received in school except we don't have any grades below C. Low grades are not needed because if you practice, you are automatically a winner.

 You are allowed to vote once for each STrack (Song Track).

-Each Jam is a "percentage jam", that is, to win you need a certain percentage of the total possible vote.
-For instance as I write this, in the Main Stage, to win you need to earn 40% of the votes possible.
+Each Jam is weighted as a percentage, that is, to win you need a certain percentage of the total possible vote.
+If we were really tough, we would require all "A"'s from everyone who is currently voting.
+But some folks like to comment and not vote, so, for instance as I write this, in the Main Stage, to win you need to earn 40% of the votes possible.
 When you win, your song moves into the Gold Room.

 To see the actual numbers used within a jam, go to the jam's Song Charts Page, scroll down to the bottom, and read the explanation that contains that jam's actual numbers.

 You are not allowed to vote for your own STracks.
-Hey, we all like the smell of our own shorts as my wife likes to say.
+Hey, as my wife likes to say, we all like the smell of our own shorts.
 The Jam software rejects those votes.

 You are allowed to comment on your own STracks.
 We would love to hear any story or technical details you would like to share.
-The story can really help people enjoy your song, enter into your world for a minute and may boost your vote rating.
-And we all learn from the technical details.
+The story can really help people enjoy your song, enter into your world for a minute and it may boost your vote rating.
+Or you could put the information in the forum.
+Listing lyrics there can help people enjoy your song on the first listen.

 Each person is only allowed to vote for a particular STrack one time.
 If a STrack gets a lot of votes, this means that a variety of people voted for it, rather than one person liked it "a lot".